Silver Center: History

 Initially, the light brick, stone and terra-cotta edifice housed University College and the School of Law.
 During those early years, in addition to serving as NYU's main academic building, the university rented offices, studio space and residential apartments within the building and the American Book Company also rented space in the building.
 This combination of institutional and commercial tenants is apparent in the building's tripartite facade design.
 The university's academic presence on the three top floors was marked by engaged Ionic columns capped by pediments.
 In 1927, due to the pressures of a growing post-war student body, NYU ejected commercial tenants to use the space for academic purposes.

+The building was formerly home to the NYU's Grey Art Gallery.
+In 2024 they moved into a purpose designed location in Cooper Square, Manhattan.
+As part of the move, the renamed to become the Grey Art Museum.

 Samuel Colt developed the revolver and Samuel Morse invented the telegraph; John William Draper in 1840 took the first photograph in the United States in the original Main Building that the present structure replaced.
 Edgar Allan Poe, Herman Melville, Walt Whitman lived and taught and privately lectured there, Winslow Homer painted there, and architects Alexander Jackson Davis and Richard Morris Hunt had offices there.